AI-SDC/SACRO-ML/user_stories/README.md

 - Very hard to check and recommend release

-## Uesr Story 7: User provides safemodel with no data
+## User Story 7: User provides safemodel with no data
 - User loads in data and pre-processes out with Target object
 - User uses SafeDecisionTreeClassifier
 - User calls request_release() themselves, but does not pass data object to request_release() or save processed form of data.